UtrechtUniversity/workshop-computational-reproducibility/project_setup.md

-# Version control and publication
+# Version control, testing, and license

 ## Version control with git